Food Organics Garden Organics (FOGO) Collection Service

 Your food waste will be diverted from landfill when placed in the FOGO bin.
-Your food waste together with your regular garden material will be recycled to produce nutrient rich compost.
+Your food waste together with your regular garden material will be recycled to produce nutrient rich soil conditioner.

 FOGO could save you money!

 With 40% less in your waste bin perhaps consider downsizing your 240L to a 140L bin and save yourself $140.00 on the waste component of your residential rates (based on 2017/2018 figures).